 Private companies can be converted into public ones by changing the memorandum and articles of association.
 The resolution to make these changes must be submitted for registration with the Registrar of Companies together with other relevant documents.
 Our company formation consultants in Malta can help you with more information about the distinct requirements for each type of company.
 In case you are interested in opening a company in Estonia, we can put you in contact with our Estonian partners.

-Steps in opening an LLC in Malta
+Steps in opening an LLC in Malta in 2021

 The first step to open a limited liability company in Malta is to draft the Memorandum and Articles of Association of the company.
 The documents will be submitted to the Maltese Companies Register.
 The incorporation procedure will take about 24 hours.
 Other requirements for opening a limited liability company in Malta are:

 •to have a registered office in Malta (we can help you choose the city for business in Malta);

 •to open a corporate bank account for depositing the minimum share capital;